rackspace/runway/docs/source/cfngin/configuration.rst

     :value: None

     A short description to apply to the stack.
-    This overwrites any description defined in the :ref:`Blueprint`.
+    This overwrites any description defined in the |Blueprint|.
     See `Cloudformation - Template Description <http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-description-structure.html>`__ for more information.

     .. rubric:: Example